EvaMaeRey/ggquiet/README.md

 <!-- badges: end -->

-The goal of ggquiet is to be able to reveal components of a fully built up plot.
+The goal of ggquiet is to be able to reveal components of a fully built up plot – quietly.
 The strategy is to set elements to fully transparent, and then ‘turn on’ the element by changing the transparency to opaque.

 “Quiet” refers to two things.
 If you simply build up a ggplot you will get “noisiness” in that the plot space will bounce around to adjust for